Armored Heart: Tamed Soul

 Celia nodded, remembering the flame, and the world dissolving into colors and sensations.
 “Yeah.
 The female faerie, Deborah, already had my True Name.”
 Lauren winced in sympathy.
 “I think she charmed me with a flute, too, to make me more willing to give it to her.”

 Lauren shook her head.
-“So, the times you have had your mind in another person's hands so far have been,” she trailed off, thinking, “confusion spell, Gella’s rapier, domination spell, sleep spell.
-Then, when Gella steps back for a moment, the fae jump in with a charm to make you give up your True Name ‘willingly’, then they use your Name to control you, then they hypnotize you, and...” she trailed off, looking worried at Celia.
+“So, the times you have had your mind in another person's hands so far have been,” she trailed off, thinking, “a confusion spell, Gella’s rapier, a domination spell, and a sleep spell.
+Then, when Gella steps back for a moment, the fae jump in with a charm to make you give up your True Name ‘willingly’, then they use your Name to control you, then they hypnotize you, and…" She trailed off, looking worried at Celia.

 “Beyond four years ago, I just don’t…” Wince, wait for the pain to pass.
 Of course, the fae had quelled that.
 There was only the echo, the knowledge there should be pain there.
 “I don’t remember much.
 And I don’t want to talk about it either,” she said firmly.